SamaelChen/samaelchen.github.io/source/_posts/deeplearning_step1.md

 11) The Determinant

-We denote determinant of a square matrix as $\det{A}$.
+We denote determinant of a square matrix as $\det(A)$.
 It's a function mapping matrices to real scalars.
-The $\det{A}$ is equal to the product of all the eigenvalues of the matrix.
+The $\det(A)$ is equal to the product of all the eigenvalues of the matrix.
 It's a measure of how much multiplication by the matrix expends or contracts space.

 12) PCA